berndporr/iir1/README.md

 The filter processes the data sample by sample for realtime processing.

-The filter uses templates so that its memory requirements are completely specified at compile time.
-This guarantees maximum performance and won't require malloc/new on embedded systems.
+It uses templates to allocate the required memory so that it can run without any malloc / new commands for example on embedded systems.

 ## How to use the filter
 First the filter is instantiated, then the